soabase/soabase-stages/README.md

     .whenFailed(e -> handleFailure(e));
 ```

+### Benefits Over Raw CompletableFuture/CompletionStage

+- Can easily set timeouts and timeouts with default values for tasks (without waiting for Java 9)
+- Allows setting the executor once instead of with each chained call
+- Allows a task to signal that the remainder of the chain should be canceled
+- Simplified API

 ### Using Stages

 Stages is available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Csoabase-stages).
 Use your favorite build tool and specify: